U.S. releases satellite images of Russian forces near Ukraine

 Colonel Martin Downie, spokesman for Allied Command Operations at NATO, said recent comments by Russia's leadership on a troop withdrawal did not reflect realities on the ground.

-"The reality is that Russia continues to have 40,000 high readiness troops massed on Ukraine’s border and another 25,000 troops in Crimea.
-The units on the latest satellite pictures show mechanised infantry, armoured vehicles and combat helicopters," he said in a statement.
+"The reality is that Russia continues to have 40,000 high readiness troops massed on Ukraine's border and another 25,000 troops in Crimea.
+The units on the latest satellite pictures show mechanized infantry, armored vehicles and combat helicopters," he said in a statement.

 "These units are there to intimidate Ukraine's government and they could be used for an invasion of Ukraine, if ordered by Moscow.
 We will continue to keep a close eye on Russia's actions near our borders," he said.